 Most travelers get to Santa Cruz by a domestic flight.
 The Seymour Airport is located on Baltra Island, a small island located just off the north end of the island.
 You’ll cross over the Itabaca Canal to reach Santa Cruz and begin your drive south to Puerto Ayora.
 In the hour-long drive across the island you’ll witness a change from the hot, arid lowlands to the cool, moist highlands.
 As you make your way back down to Puerto Ayora, the landscape becomes more subtropical.

 Puerto Ayora is the largest and busiest town in the Galápagos.
 As such, it is a hub for organizing tours, diving excursions, and cruises that depart directly from its port.
 You don’t, however, have to leave Santa Cruz to see some of the Galápagos’ most famous features or wildlife—you can visit white-sand beaches and see giant tortoises here.
 The town boasts a wide variety of hotels, restaurants and shops.
-At night, the streets come alive with people and tasty smells.
+At night, the streets come alive with busy travelers and lively restaurants.

 The Charles Darwin Research Station lies on the outskirts of town.
 This is the premiere breeding center for many of the endemic species of the Galápagos, the most prominent of which are giant tortoises.
 While here, you can learn more about wildlife and see both baby and adult turtles close-up.

 Not too far from the Charles Darwin Research Station, you can explore underground in the lava tunnels, formed by lava flows.
 There are several visitor sites that have established routes to guide you through these extinct volcanic channels.